dustyroom-studio/quibli-doc/_docs/stylized-lit-shader.md

 **Override Shadows** Once enabled, a few shadow-related parameters appear.

-**Shadow Attenuation Remap** The range slider is a multi-tool, which can control the tightness, intensity and the scale of the cast shadow.
+**Shadow Attenuation Remap** This range slider is a multi-tool, which can control the tightness, intensity and the scale of the cast shadow.
 Drag the left and right brackets of the range slider to tighten up or loosen down the shadow edges, move the slider by clicking and dragging its center in order to adjust the intensity.
 To become familiar with what this parameter does, please, experiment with it a bit.

 **Shadow Color** This control picks up the color of the cast shadow.
 If _Shadow Color_’s Alpha is set to 0 in the color chooser, you’ll get Unity’s native shadows.
 In other words, Alpha influences the Shadow Color’s impact.